MathematicGuy/RemoteObsidian/Project Skin/Personal/Language Learning/German Vocabulary.md

 Die/Meine Straße - the/my street
 	Das ist mein Straße
+Will - want to
-Willst - do you want to
+	Willst du - do you want to
+	Wollt Ihr
 Höre listening

 Der Wald the forest